cloudmesh-community/book/chapters/prg/python/scikit-learn/scikit-learn.md

 ## Steps for developing a machine learning model

+:o: are they intended to be sections or bullet points?

 ### Explore the domain space
 ### Extract the problem definition
 ### Get the data that can be used to make the system learn to solve the problem definition.